What Are Cookies?

 Cookies are little files created by websites to help them store information about your visit on your computer.
 They act as a kind of short term memory.

-New UK regulations coming into force in May 2012 require that you get a say whether or not a website can create these cookies.
+New UK regulations which came into force in May 2012 require that you get a say whether or not a website can create these cookies.

 To do this we use a free analytics tool provided by Google (Google Analytics).
 The information gathered by these cookies is totally anonymous and is not shared with any third party organisations, including Google themselves.
 This information cannot be used for promotional, advertising or customisational purposes.